raghavtantry1989/RaghavTantry_Project2/README.md

 - Unity 2017.1.0p4
 - GVR Unity SDK v1.70.0
 - Platform is Android

+- I tried uncompressed lightmap, but did not notice any visible changes.
+Not sure what this does.

 - It took me 6 hours to complete the project.
 I had to watch the videos again when necessary.
 - The project helped me to understand the unity editor better
-- The light settings ar difficult to understand initially
+- The light settings are difficult to understand initially